sandro/specjour/README.markdown

 ## Give it a try
 Running `specjour` starts a dispatcher, a manager, and multiple workers - all of the componenets necessary for distributing your test suite.
+(Read the Rails section first if your project uses Rails)

     $ cd myproject
     $ specjour